exercism/v3/languages/rust/exercises/concept/tuples/.docs/instructions.md

 assert_eq!(divmod(10, 3), (3, 1));
 ```

-## 2. Write an iterator adaptor `evens` which returns the even items from an arbitrary iterator
+## 2. Choose even-positioned items from an iterator

 This will be helpful to enable a screen-buffer optimization, your boss promises.